munro98/munro98.github.io/index.md

 ---

-Nigel Munro, a recent graduate of Victoria University of Wellington with a Bachelor of Science in Computer Science.
-I've always expressed an interest in computers and enjoy programming, making games, hacking, 3D modeling and reading up on new tech.
+Hi, I'm Nigel Munro.
+A recent graduate of Victoria University of Wellington with a Bachelor's in Computer Science.
+I'm interested in computers, enjoy programming, making games, hacking, 3D modeling, sculpting and reading up on new tech.

 <br>
 <center>
 <h2>
-Showcase
+Creations
 </h2>
  </center>
 <br>